KayraBulbul/gator/README.md

 Gator is a command-line RSS/blog aggregator written in Go.
 It lets users register, add RSS feeds, follow feeds, fetch posts from those feeds, and browse recent posts from a PostgreSQL database.

+I posted devlogs during the process of building this project, you can view them [here](https://kayrabulbul.dev/devlog)

 ## Requirements

 To run Gator, you need: